FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 An `ALIA` pointer should not point to the superstructure of the `ALIA`.

+`ALIA` is known to be used for different purposes by different users.
+Some users use `ALIA` for uncertain connections, tentatively linking records prior to confirming identities and merging them into a single record;
+other users create one `INDI` for each single-source view of an individual, linked together with `ALIA` and never merged into a single record;
+other uses of `ALIA` may also exist.
+Applications should avoid assuming a particular usage was intended without user confirmation.

 :::note
 This specification does not define how to connect `INDI` records with `ALIA`.
 Some systems organize `ALIA` pointers to create a tree structure, with the root `INDI` record containing the composite view of all facts in the leaf `INDI` records.